commitmas/30-days-of-commitmas-2015/README.md

 ##Expert
 <a name="expert"></a>
-*You're an expert user if:* You've managed multiple contributor repositories before, have more than 5 pull request accepted, and want to join in Commitmas to really push yourself.
+*You're an expert if:* You've managed multiple contributor repositories before, have more than 5 pull request accepted, and want to join in Commitmas to really push yourself.

 **Setup**:
-* You already know how
+* You've done this a few times.

 **Your challenge**:
 * Open a new Pull Request on open source repositories you use **every single day** for the 12 days of Commitmas!